devizer/h3control-bin/README.md

 Web app is smoothly animated, supports wide range of browsers, including builtin browsers at many-years-old mobile devices.
 Also it disables gauges when PI-board is down.

 ## prerequisite
-The only prerequisite is mono with .NET 4.5 runtime.
+The only mandatory prerequisite is mono with .NET 4.5 runtime.
 By the way, first mono (version 3.2), which supports ARM hard float arch, exposes .NET 4.5 runtime.

+All the another prerequisites are optional
-Optional prerequisites for launcher are `/bin/bash`, `dirname` and `pwd`.
+- Optional prerequisites for launcher are `/bin/bash`, `dirname` and `pwd`.
 They are required by `h3control-console.sh` and `h3control-install-daemon.sh`.
 Without them h3control could be started using `mono H3Control.exe --binding=*:5000` command

-**CPU usage** and **top processes** widgets rely on `/proc` filesystem and linux kernel 3+.
+- **CPU usage** and **top processes** widgets rely on `/proc` filesystem and linux kernel 3+.
 Optional

-**Top processes** widget relies upon `ps` command in the PATH.
+- **Top processes** widget relies upon `ps` command in the PATH.
 Optional

-Embedded http-server requires `mcs` for MS Razor engine in the PATH. `mcs` is builtin mono's command, as well as `mono` command
+- Embedded http-server requires `mcs` for MS Razor engine in the PATH. `mcs` is builtin mono's command, as well as `mono` command

-**Bell**-button (new version available notification) requires internet connection on your PI-board. h3control each 5 minutes fetches few bytes from github for checking new versions.
+- **Bell**-button (new version available notification) requires internet connection on your PI-board. h3control each 5 minutes fetches few bytes from github for checking new versions.
+Internet connection on a PI board is optional.

 By the way, h3control uses embedded http-server, so external http servers are not required.